National Security Review (CFIUS)

 A National Security Review is a formal regulatory process, primarily conducted by the Committee on Foreign Investment in the United States (CFIUS), to evaluate whether a foreign investment in a domestic business poses a threat to national security.

-A National Security Review is the mechanism by which the U.S. government (and increasingly other nations) scrutinizes foreign direct investment (FDI).
-While the United States generally maintains an "open investment" policy, it reserves the right to block transactions that could harm its national security.
-The primary body responsible for this review is the Committee on Foreign Investment in the United States (CFIUS).
-CFIUS is an interagency committee that includes the heads of major departments such as Treasury, Defense, State, Justice, Energy, and Homeland Security.
-Their mandate is to identify and address any national security risks arising from "covered transactions"—typically mergers, acquisitions, or takeovers by foreign persons.
-In recent years, the definition of "national security" has expanded beyond traditional defense contractors.
-Today, a National Security Review might target a Chinese company buying a social media app (data privacy), a European firm acquiring a port terminal (infrastructure), or a Middle Eastern fund investing in an AI startup (critical technology).
-The goal is to ensure that foreign adversaries do not gain control over assets that are vital to the U.S. economy or defense.
+A National Security Review is a formal, high-stakes regulatory process used by the U.S. government (and increasingly by other developed nations) to meticulously scrutinize incoming foreign direct investment (FDI).
+While the United States has historically maintained an "open investment" policy to attract global capital, it reserves the absolute legal right to block any transaction that could potentially harm its national security or strategic interests.
+The primary body responsible for conducting this intense review is the Committee on Foreign Investment in the United States (CFIUS).
+CFIUS is a powerful interagency committee that brings together the heads of the nation's most critical departments, including the Treasury, Defense, State, Justice, Energy, Commerce, and Homeland Security.
+Their specialized mandate is to identify and mitigate any national security risks that might arise from "covered transactions"—which typically include mergers, acquisitions, takeovers, or even minority investments by foreign persons in sensitive domestic businesses.
+In recent decades, the functional definition of "national security" has expanded far beyond traditional defense contractors and weapons manufacturers.
+In the modern era, a National Security Review might target a Chinese technology firm attempting to buy a popular social media app (due to data privacy and influence concerns), a European logistics giant acquiring a major U.S. port terminal (infrastructure security), or a Middle Eastern sovereign wealth fund investing in a nascent AI startup (critical emerging technology).
+The ultimate goal is to ensure that foreign adversaries or competitors do not gain control over assets, data, or technologies that are vital to the long-term resilience of the U.S. economy or its military superiority.

 Key Takeaways